July-to-me/Human_Resources_Dataset/README.md

 5. I later used different machine-learning techniques to predict the question and investigate more.

 ## Dataset

-I've used a dataset that I've found in Kaggle.
-I could not extract the JSON file from the Pokemon.apk website, nor do data mining from a wiki page or another website containing all Pokemon.

 More info about the dataset can be found here:
 - Website: https://www.kaggle.com/datasets/mfaisalqureshi/hr-analytics-and-job-prediction